CSE 413 19wi Assignment 3 - Racket Programming

 Implementation:

-Your function (diff v E)
+Your function (diff v E) should differentiate

-the expression E
+the expression E with respect

-to the variable v
+to the variable v.
+Note that v is

 an

-that can be given any
+argument to diff that can be given any

 individual

-variable value, not just 'v
+variable value, not just 'v.

 Your program must include functions to